 Call us today on 01246 222232 (Chesterfield) or 01246 477581 (Staveley) for an appointment or alternatively book online.

 What are the symptoms of Kennel Cough?

 The primary sign to look out for is a deep hacking cough, which can sometimes lead to retching, sneezing, snorting, gagging or vomiting.
 In some cases, you may only notice your dog starting to cough after excitement or exercise and you may also notice a discharge coming from your dog’s eyes or nose.
 Some dogs may get a fever, and in very rare cases may progress to pneumonia.
 Symptoms will start after three to 10 days – and can go on for up to three weeks.
 Often the cough is worse at bedtime causing sleepless nights all round.

 Diagnosis is often based on the clinical signs and the history given by the owner, also if the dog is housed together with lots of other dogs that are all presenting similar signs, it makes the diagnosis of kennel cough more probable.
 If a gentle palpitation of the throat causes a retching cough, Kennel Cough is likely.

 What treatment is available for Kennel Cough?

 There is no specific treatment for viruses involved in Kennel Cough, but antibiotics are sometimes used to treat bacterial infections.
-Infected dogs should be rested and isolated from other dogs for around 14 days.
+Infected dogs in Chesterfield should be rested and isolated from other dogs for around 14 days.
 In most cases, dogs will recover from Kennel Cough within three weeks.
 Ensure they are living in a well-ventilated area and avoid the use of a lead and collar.
 To aid recovery, your dog may be prescribed cough suppressants or anti-inflammatories.
 Sometimes antibiotics may be required to target Bordetella Bronchiseptica.